jcosmo/scoutmgr/README.md

 How-to Build
 ------------

+Scoutmgr is primarily developed and tested using the IntelliJ IDEA IDE but it is also possible to build the project from the command line.
 Scoutmgr uses [Apache Buildr](http://buildr.apache.org) to build the project which is a ruby based build tool.
 The easiest way to build the project is to use [rbenv](https://github.com/sstephenson/rbenv) to manage the ruby version and [bundler](http://gembundler.com/) to manage the gem dependencies for buildr.

 Under OSX with [Homebrew](http://mxcl.github.com/homebrew/) installed you can install ruby via;